 Training & Development Resources for Research Administrators

-If you are interesting in having one of these workshops presented for your department or college, please contact the Research Training & Education Team at Research-Training@email.arizona.edu.
-We can also deliver specialized training by request.
+If you are interesting in having a research administration workshop presented for your unit, please contact the Research Training & Education Team at Research-Training@email.arizona.edu.
+We can deliver specialized training by request.

 Jump to section: